-Best practices for intelligent threat mitigation - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced
+Best practices for intelligent threat mitigation in AWS WAF - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 Follow the best practices in this section for the most efficient, cost-effective implementation of the intelligent threat mitigation features.

-• Implement the JavaScript and mobile application integration SDKs – Implement application integration to enable the full set of ATP or Bot Control functionality in the most effective way possible.
+• Implement the JavaScript and mobile application integration SDKs – Implement application integration to enable the full set of ACFP, ATP, or Bot Control functionality in the most effective way possible.
 The managed rule groups use the tokens provided by the SDKs to separate legitimate client traffic from unwanted traffic at the session level.
 The application integration SDKs ensure that these tokens are always available.
-For details, see Why you should use the application integration SDKs with Bot Control and Why you should use the application integration SDKs with ATP.
+For details, see the following:

-• Limit the requests that you send to the ATP and Bot Control rule groups – You incur additional fees for using the intelligent threat mitigation AWS Managed Rules rule groups.
+• Limit the requests that you send to the ACFP, ATP, and Bot Control rule groups – You incur additional fees for using the intelligent threat mitigation AWS Managed Rules rule groups.
+The ACFP rule group inspects requests to the account registration and creation endpoints that you specify.
+The ATP rule group inspects requests to the login endpoint that you specify.
 The Bot Control rule group inspects every request that reaches it in the web ACL evaluation.
-The ATP rule group only inspects login requests, but if you plan to reject login requests for reasons such as geographic origin, run those rules before the ATP rule group.

 Consider the following approaches to reduce your use of these rule groups:

 • Exclude requests from inspection with a scope-down statement in the managed rule group statement.
 You can do this with any nestable statement.
-For information, see Scope-down statements.
+For information, see Using scope-down statements in AWS WAF.

 • Exclude requests from inspection by adding rules before the rule group.
-For rules that you can't use in a scope-down statement and for more complex situations, such as labeling followed by label matching, you might need to add rules that run before the rule groups.
-For information, see Scope-down statements and AWS WAF rule statements.
+For rules that you can't use in a scope-down statement and for more complex situations, such as labeling followed by label matching, you might want to add rules that run before the rule groups.
+For information, see Using scope-down statements in AWS WAF and Using rule statements in AWS WAF.

 • Run the rule groups after less expensive rules.
 If you have other standard AWS WAF rules that block requests for any reason, run them before these paid rule groups.
-For more information about rules and rule management, see AWS WAF rule statements
+For more information about rules and rule management, see Using rule statements in AWS WAF.

 For detailed pricing information, see AWS WAF Pricing.

 • For distributed denial of service (DDoS) protection, use Shield Advanced automatic application layer DDoS mitigation – The intelligent threat mitigation rule groups don't provide DDoS protection.
-ATP protects against acount takeover attempts to your login page.
+ACFP protects against fraudulent account creation attempts to your application's sign-up page.
+ATP protects against account takeover attempts to your login page.
 Bot Control focuses on enforcing human-like access patterns using tokens and dynamic rate limiting on client sessions.

 When you use Shield Advanced with automatic application layer DDoS mitigation enabled, Shield Advanced automatically responds to detected DDoS attacks by creating, evaluating, and deploying custom AWS WAF mitigations on your behalf.
-For more information about Shield Advanced, see AWS Shield Advanced overview, and AWS Shield Advanced application layer (layer 7) protections.
+For more information about Shield Advanced, see AWS Shield Advanced overview, and Protecting the application layer (layer 7) with AWS Shield Advanced and AWS WAF.

 • Tune and configure token handling – Adjust the web ACL's token handling for the best user experience.